 Individuals that are volunteering to coach a team (Rally Cap to Midget) in the Lacombe Minor Baseball Association (LMBA) are required to complete the Respect in Sport online course, which can be accessed through the following Baseball Alberta link: Respect in Sport (Online Course).
 This is also the minimum certification course required to coach in the Rally Cap and Rookie divisions.

-A police background check is required for anyone volunteering to coach at the Mosquito division or higher.
+A police background check is required for anyone volunteering to coach at the Mosquito (11U) division or higher.
 Rally Cap and Rookie are not considered "drop-off" programs.
-The City of Lacombe Police Service is unable to provide this background check as it's not an RCMP detachment, however, the Blackfalds RCMP detachment can provide this at your request.
+The City of Lacombe Police Service can provide a background check for people that live in Lacombe.
+If you live in Lacombe County or a community without an RCMP station, the Blackfalds or Ponoka RCMP detachments can provide this at your request.
+Individuals with a receipt will be reimbursed by the LMBA if they are charged for this background check.

 The coaching requirements for each of these divisions is different and also depends on if you are coaching a Community A or Competitive AA team.
 Another factor that will determine the coaching certification required is the coaching role you have on the team (Head Coach or Assistant Coach).